Workers’ Compensation Attorney Loans – Not Allowed

 In summary, settlement advances from outside companies arrive with pitfalls.
 While it’s frustrating, we simply cannot guarantee those loans for anyone at Gearhart Law Group.
 Furthermore, we would strongly advise against using any attorney who is offering to broker an agreement with a loan settlement funding company.

-Georgia Workers’ Compensation Tips
+Additional Georgia Workers’ Compensation Articles

 Georgia Workers’ Compensation Attorney